The WAI Family

 WAI weave the Māori language with its natural percussive flow and Poi with synths and drums creating a sound as soulful and funky as any music while sounding not remotely like anything heard before.

 Internationally WAI is known and loved for their unique Māori electronica.
 As they traveled the world their audience and opportunities broadened and this led them to create a minimalist but very powerful acoustic performance set.
-Their music appeals to and has the ability to cross all boundaries regardless of language, age, color, race or creed.
+Their music appeals to and has the ability to cross all boundaries regardless of language, age, colour, race or creed.
 Their performances create intense, personal and intimate relationships with their audiences.

 By only performing 100% in Te Reo Māori WAI are one of the few original Māori music groups at the coal face of pioneering international opportunities for the development of Māori language music.

-Producer’s Mina and Maaka strive to craft a distinctive Māori voice that is traditional in its inspiration, creativity, innovation and that is unique, authentic and sounds like where it originates, AOTEAROA.
+Producer’s Mina and Maaka strive to craft a distinctive Māori voice that is traditional in its inspiration, creativity, innovation and that is unique, authentic, and sounds like where it originates, AOTEAROA.

 A strong reflection of cultural pride is the essence and sound of WAI.

-International live performances have put WAI alongside world music greats Nitin Sawhney, BLACKFIRE, Yat-Kha, Ojos de Brujo, Manu Chao, Yasmin Levy, Mariza, Trio Mocotó and the beautiful ADJÁGAS just to name a few.
+International live performances have put WAI alongside world music greats At Adau, Nitin Sawhney, BLACKFIRE, Yat-Kha, Ojos de Brujo, Manu Chao, Yasmin Levy, Mariza, Trio Mocotó and the beautiful ADJÁGAS just to name a few.

 WAI 100% (2000) charmed critics at both ends of the earth and plenty of places in between.
 At home, it has received a string of acknowledgments for its innovative left-field approach, and the recognition has been spreading around the world.